berekuk/Ubic/README.md

 ## Support

+Our IRC channel: <irc://irc.perl.org#ubic>.

-Our mailing list is <ubic-perl@googlegroups.com>.
+There is also a low-volume mailing list is <ubic-perl@googlegroups.com>.
 Send an empty message to <ubic-perl+subscribe@googlegroups.com> to subscribe.

-These is also an IRC channel: <irc://irc.perl.org#ubic>.

 ## Copyright and licence